India (Bharat) – Pre-history

 Ancient History

-Spending extensive time, standing, moving, swimming and diving and interactive playing and catching fish in the seas also led to specific brain development and, better arm and shoulder range of motion, leg and lower body strength and posture and loss of body hair, except on the head to protect from the sun, and arm-pits and groin area to protect from friction.
-All enabling greater running ability and also an evolved and improved voice box and middle ear features that gave them better breath control, speech and hearing and thermal regulation and other capabilities of a Waterside/Aquatic Ape (Google for more info).
-Perhaps salt water and roiling of the water and sand due to the ocean waves could also be a factor for loss of body hair for humans.
+Spending extensive time, standing, moving, swimming and diving and interactive playing and catching fish in the warm seas also led to specific brain development and, better arm and shoulder range of motion, leg and lower body strength and posture and loss of body hair, except on the head to protect from the sun, and arm-pits and groin area to protect from friction.
+Thus, enabling greater running ability and also an evolved and improved voice box and middle ear features that gave them better breath control, speech and hearing and thermal regulation and other capabilities of a Waterside/Aquatic Ape (Google for more info).
+Perhaps salt water and roiling of the water and sand due to the ocean waves could also be an additional factor for loss of body hair for humans.

-Also, such marine diet seems to have led to the development of a smaller jaw and a flatter face and other hormonal changes such as lesser testosterone, the hormone leading to a very aggressive and dominating attitude seen in other hominins, which does not allow for larger social groups, and to increased oxytocin hormone that leads to better social relationships.
+Also, such marine diet seems to have led to the development of a smaller jaw and a flatter face and other hormonal changes such as lesser testosterone, the hormone leading to a very aggressive and dominating attitude seen in other hominins, which does not allow for larger social groups; and to increased oxytocin hormone that leads to better social relationships.

-It should be noted that all land mammals even today have furry coats and hence, it would be reasonable to assume that all ancient hominins, other than homo sapiens (Aquatic Apes) were also furry, especially due to the cold.
-Whatever the fur colour, the underlying skin colour would have been brown/ dark brown or black (as that of Brown, Black, Polar bears and even Arctic foxes today).
-Also, the only mammals that exhibit the wrinkling of the finger tips after prolonged submergence in water, affording better grip to catch the fish in water, are humans and the Japanese Macaque monkeys that live near the hot springs and in the nearby forest.
+It should be noted that all land mammals even today have furry coats and hence, it would be reasonable to assume that all ancient hominins, other than homo sapiens (Aquatic Apes), were also furry, especially due to the cold.
+Whatever the fur colour, the underlying skin colour would have been brown/ dark brown or black (as that of Brown, Black, Polar bears, Gorillas and even Arctic foxes today).
+Also, the only mammals that exhibit the wrinkling of the finger tips after prolonged submergence in water, affording a better grip to catch the fish in water, are humans and the Japanese Macaque monkeys that live near the hot springs and in the nearby forest.
 Even though they bathe in the hot springs to stay warm, they spend most of their time out of water and retain their furry coats, due to the cold there, as do Beavers and Otters elsewhere.

-The early human species, in South and South-East Africa and along the Great Rift Valley area that later moved into the Northern and Central Africa and North- East Asia, were also not able to develop beyond a nomadic and tribal lifestyle.
+The early human species, in South and South-East Africa and along the Great Rift Valley area, that later moved into the Northern and Central Africa and North- East Asia, were also not able to develop beyond a nomadic and tribal lifestyle.

-The few modern humans that may have later forayed into Southern Europe, even Northern Asia and even into the Middle East, as the Ice retreated, did not long survive the weather or the conflict with the Neanderthals and others there.
+The few modern humans that may have later forayed into Southern Europe, even Northern Asia and even into the Middle East, as the Ice retreated, did not long survive the weather or the conflict with the Neanderthals and others there

 Then came the ‘Game- Changer’ event!

 The greatest volcanic eruption even going back into prehistoric times was the eruption of Mount Toba in Indonesia around 74,000 BCE.
 This was over 100 times larger than the largest eruption of historic times, that of Mount Tambora, again in Indonesia, in 1815.
-The Mount Toba eruption deposited an ash layer of about 15 cms to a few metres across most of the Southern Indian sub-continent and also across large parts of South-East Asia and South and East Africa.
+The Mount Toba eruption deposited an ash layer of about 15 cm to a few metres across most of the Southern Indian sub-continent and also across large parts of South-East Asia and South and East Africa.

-This compelled the Humans from South Africa to migrate along the seacoast northwards, as the sea would have continued to then be the best source of food.
-The Ice sheets and the Neanderthals in the North were perhaps the reason to also make them continue to migrate along the seacoast, from one tidal basin or shallow sea to the next.
-The sea levels in this Ice age were then about 130 to 140 metres below the present levels, making it easier to cross into the Indian sub-continent and move along its western coast down to the southern end and up again along its eastern coast into Myanmar and again down the coast of South-East Asia into Sundaland and further into Australia.
+The sea levels in this Ice age were then about 130 to 140 metres below the present levels, making it easier to cross into the Indian sub-continent and move up into the then lightly forested valleys of the tributaries of the River Indus into the North-Western Himalayas, as some did, and along its western coast down to the southern end and up again along its eastern coast into Myanmar and again down the coast of South-East Asia into Sundaland and further into Australia, as the rest of them did.
 However, some seemed to have remained or retreated into South Africa and continued to live a hunter – gatherer /nomadic life and are today known as the San Bushmen or Khoisan.

-Genetic studies inform us that around this time, the human population had reached a bottleneck of about 1000, or at most 10,000 individuals, some say even as few as FIFTY breeding adults.
-It is from this tiny number that the 8 billion of us humans today trace our ancestry.
+It is from this tiny number that the eight billion of us humans today trace our ancestry.
 In-fact, mitochondrial or maternal DNA, evidence that we all are descendants of only FIVE, or perhaps at most TWELVE, mothers from that bottleneck population.
-The children of the other mothers in that population having all died out over these millennia.
-For comparison, the genetic difference between humans and our nearest primate relatives the Bonobo Chimpanzees is only a little over one percent, while that between any of the humans today is just 0.1 percent, which is more than the over 0.4 percent difference between the Bonobo and other Chimpanzees.
+The children of the other mothers in that population have all died out over these millennia.
+For comparison, the genetic difference between humans and our nearest primate relatives the Bonobo Chimpanzees is only a little over one percent, while that between any of the humans today is just 0.1 percent, which is far – far less than the over 0.4 percent difference between the Bonobo and other Chimpanzees.

 Having populated both the coasts of India and slowly moved inland along the various rivers across the country, the humans in about 10 to 20,000 years (i.e., by about 60,000 to 50,000 BCE) had also, moved into South-East Asia and again along the coast up into China and Japan and down into Sundaland and onwards into Australia.

-The Toba eruption and perhaps the resultant earthquakes in the Himalayas gave rise, in about 74000 BCE, to one of the mightiest rivers of ancient times.
-The River Saraswati, which with the Rivers Yamuna and Sutlej as tributaries was over 15 to 20 kms in width across the plains of India down to the Rann of Kutch and to the sea.
+The Toba eruption and perhaps the resultant earthquakes in the Himalayas gave rise, in about 74000 BCE, to one of the mightiest rivers of ancient times, the River Saraswati, which with the Rivers Yamuna and Sutlej as tributaries was over 10 to 15 kms, or more, in width across the plains of India down to the Rann of Kutch and to the sea.
 To the west of the Saraswati River flowed another great river, the River Indus and to the east was the great River Ganga, both though large rivers were then not as mighty as the River Saraswati.
-These rivers acted as barriers to human migration and therefore the migration was up along the tributaries of the River Indus or down along the west coast of India into SouthEast Asia and beyond.
-Paleontology tells us that the ‘Sapta Sindhu’ (the seven Indus- Saraswati rivers) region and the Gangetic River plains were, at that time, more savannah type, while the lands further to the east and down south were all densely forested, and with many predators and reptiles.

 A civilization develops only where a population of at least about 20,000 to 30,000 people live in settlements having proximity, to allow for constant interaction and where the environment allows for easy sustenance and hence, allocation of scarce resources to some who can then spend their time for study, observation, seeking and tool making for the benefit of ALL.

-It was only in the North Western Himalayan Region of the Indian sub-continent that conditions allowed for growth of such settlements having adequate population density, that were relatively flourishing and with the capability to spare and allocate necessary Resources and Time for developing a civilization and expanding over the region from about as early as 60,000 BCE.
+It was only in the North-Western Himalayan Region of the Indian sub-continent that conditions allowed for growth of such settlements having adequate population density, that were relatively flourishing and with the capability to spare and allocate necessary Resources and Time for developing a civilization and expanding over the region from about as early as 55,000 to 60,000 BCE.
 It may be noted that even the people who had migrated to Australia even as early as 60,000 BCE could not develop any such density of population, and thus any civilization more than Tribal/ Nomadic.

-There is evidence of some earlier migration from the ‘Sapta Sindhu’ (Indus-Saraswati) region into the Middle East, Southern Europe and Central and North-Eastern Asia and return, as the earlier Ice age there began receding about 35 to 25,000 years ago.
+There is evidence of some earlier migration from the ‘Sapta Sindhu’ (Indus-Saraswati) region into the Middle East, Southern Europe and Central and North-Eastern Asia and return, as the earlier Ice age there began receding about 42,000 to 15,000 years ago.
 The Rig-Veda has mention of Northern Lights, the Aurora Borealis, evidencing such travel.

 Now, about the population of other hominins in India, Southeast Asia and the rest of Asia, including in the Himalayas and Tibet.
 There exists enough archaeological evidence that at least Neanderthals and perhaps even other hominin species, perhaps Homo-erectus.
 (See- Narmada skull) had lived in India from well before the Toba eruption and that some of them had even survived the disastrous effects of that eruption, as evidenced by stone tools found both below and above the ash layer.